 The Red Sauce that Represents

-The most common thread though is the red sauce, which form the strongest or at least more popular dishes on the menu.
+The most common thread though is the red sauce, which forms the strongest or at least more popular dishes on the menu.
 A rendition of the sauce is on the Tucci meatballs served in a portion of three.
 If you eat meat, they are a crowd-pleasing way to start.
 That same sauce finds its way to the casarecce with hot Italian sausage and morels, which is one of the strongest dishes on the menu.
 We didn’t order it but the chicken parm found its way to a lot of the tables.

 Service

 For a New York restaurant that’s turning out to be a trendy hotspot, the service is old-school professional.
 This isn’t a surprise when you keep in mind that Tucci NYC is the newest venture by old veterans Delmonicos.
-Waitstaff operate like career servers.
+Waitstaff operates like career servers.
 The experience is all working like clockwork from the time you order your first drink.

 Overall: 7.8/10